-Depending on the level of hosting that you have, either shared, VPS, or dedicated, your acceptable levels of resource usage will be different.
+Depending on the level of hosting that you have, either shared, Dedicated, or VPS hosting, your acceptable levels of resource usage will be different.

 I would recommend reviewing my article on how can I view my account’s resource usage for ways that you can review your account’s current resource usage levels, and also the acceptable levels of resource usage on each platform.

 There are a lot of common things that could lead to high resource usage problems, and the list below is not meant to be 100% exhaustive, but rather the most common issues to our knowledge we see happening on accounts.

 If you encounter a resource usage-related problem that is not mentioned here, please use the Your Opinion Matters! form up at the top-right of this article to inform me.
 This way we can continue to expand our list and make it that much easier for the next customer that has a similar problem.